Wanna join my online book club?

 Donald Miller wrote a book that changed my life, so whenever I see a new book written by him, I pick it up.
 This is a business book, it’s great if you are interested in building a brand and using stories to help guide your marketing.
 I’m in the business for story making and telling so it was a pretty interesting read for me.

 Read this book if: You interested in branding and marketing.

 Non-fiction – Bill Bryson wrote a famous book a few years ago about him exploring the UK.
 He returns to lots of places quite a few years later and we follow him on his journey.

 Guys, I think this is the sort of book my Dad would read!
 I didn’t really enjoy it at the time.
 However, since finishing it, I’ve found myself talking about some of the things he said and laughing in real life when I saw things and I realised the imagery he had created, or seeing how the way he had described something was true to life.
 I love creative non-fiction books, I love seeing the world from someone else’s eyes.
 Sometimes I think Bill took the piss too much, unsure where his jokes started and his sarcasm ended.
 But it was SO interesting to read about parts of MY country that I didn’t really know existed.

 Read this book if: You want to know what sort of book your Dad read.
 Or if you want to explore the UK without leaving your sofa.

-I would love to know what you think about #storiesfromabookclub send me a message this week and let me know.
+I would love to know what you think about the online book club #storiesfromabookclub send me a message this week and let me know.
 I would also love to know what you’re reading?
 I always love book suggestions.